AvisekNaug/5ZoneTestBedControl/README.md

 `load_fmu` : Load the compiled fmu from a given path.

 All these methods can be overridden by any class inheriting from this based environment.

+## Selecting actions

+The testbed provides the user to control a set of actions.
+The user has to speify which actions they wish to control using their own controller in the `src/config.cfg` file.
+The rest of the actions will be handled internally by an internal agent in `src/simple_agents.py`.
+For the current versions of the testbed the default rules are implemented.
+If the user wishes to create separate default rules, they can subclass the `InternalAgent` class in `simple_agents.py` to provide their own default rules.

 ## Example